jkent/cwhttpd/README.md

 ## Initializing libesphttpd

-Initialization is done by the `ehttpd_init(routes, conn_max, flags)` call, which returns an instance pointer.
-The routes is a list of url handlers. conn_max is the number of concurrent connections allowed. flags can be set to EHTTPD_FLAG_TLS to enable ssl.
+Initialization is done by the
+`ehttpd_init(routes, addr, conn_buf, conn_max, flags)` call, which returns an
+instance pointer.
+The routes is a list of url handlers. addr is the address to listen on, which can be NULL to listen on 0.0.0.0:80 or 0.0.0.0:443 depending if TLS is enabled or not. conn_buf is pointer to memory to use for connection data.
+It can be statically allocated, dynamically allocated, or NULL if you wish to have the pool managed automatically. conn_max is the maximum number of concurrent connections allowed. flags can be set to EHTTPD_FLAG_TLS to enable TLS.

 ```c
 const ehttpd_route_t routes[] = {